 Blood Test Types

-These lab tests can be purchased without a physician and drawn at a Quest Diagnostics location.
+This lab test can be purchased without a physician and drawn at a Quest Diagnostics location.
 A small draw fee of $ 8 will be applied at checkout.
 There are no other "hidden" fees unless noted on the lab test.

 Currently, NY, NJ, and RI state laws prohibit direct-access testing.
-These lab tests cannot be conducted at lab locations within these states at this time.
+This lab test cannot be conducted at lab locations within these states at this time.